 The La Posada Milagro is the place to start your morning, watching the sun rise over the mountains to the east, it just doesn’t get any prettier.
 The closest we saw to a traffic jam came about 9am, as guest had made quite a line, so try to arrive a little earlier.

 We stopped at Long Draw Pizza one evening at the urging of my 14-year-old daughter, who seems to have a pizza dependency.
 I wasn’t expecting much, and isn’t it a terrific feeling to have your expectations BLOWN AWAY?
 Long Draw certainly surprised me, with great pizza and really friendly locals who were very eager to chat.
 Long tables make it easy to make new friends, along with a big patio and cold beer.
-CASH only.
+It’s now become one of our favorites and a must when we visit!

-As I mentioned, we ate here several nights, and came back one night just for desert.
+Another must for us is dinner at the Starlight, as I previously mentioned.
 Each night they had live music, and be sure to get a selfie with the stuffed remains of original Clay Henry, the beer-drinking goat who was elected major!
 His descendant lives down the road in Lajitas, and you can buy a longneck at the local store and watch him guzzle it down!

 Places to Stay